arduino/docs-content/content/arduino-cloud/03.cloud-interface/01.things/things.md

 This ID is used when connecting with the [REST API]() or with the [Arduino CLI]().
 Using either of these clients provides information about your Thing, such as device associated and cloud variables.

 ### Timezone

+You can choose your timezone through a dropdown menu in the metadata tab, which includes many cities from the Americas, Europe, Asia, Africa, Oceania, Atlantic, Pacific and even Antarctica.

+This is particularly important when using the [scheduler]() feature to trigger events at specific times.

 ### Tags